Skip to content

 • Bilirubin – raised due to early red blood cell destruction.

 • G6PD quantification assay – to look for the enzyme activity in red cells.
-AG6PD quantification assay may be falsely negative during acute severe haemolysis as reticulocytes have much higher G6PD activity (up to 5 times) than mature red blood cells.
-In such cases, if the initial G6PD assay is in the normal range, it should be repeated 2 to 3 months after the acute event.
+A G6PD quantification assay may be falsely negative during acute severe haemolysis as reticulocytes have much higher G6PD activity (up to 5 times) than mature red blood cells.
+If the initial G6PD assay is in the normal range, it should be repeated 2 to 3 months after the acute event.

 Peripheral smear of slide showing the charcteristic blister cells present in haemolysis - in this case, due to G6PD deficiency